viennamaterials/viennamaterials-dev/README.md

 --------------------------

-If ViennaMaterials has been configured to generate tests (cf. Building instructions), you can quickly execute all tests after the building step via executing:
+If ViennaMaterials has been configured to generate tests (cf. Building instructions), you can quickly execute all tests after the building step via executing
 <pre>
 $> make test
 </pre>
+in the build folder.